erinzstrenio/join.tts.gsa.gov/pages/positions/content-strategist.md

 3. Experience participating in content or design efforts for cross-functional teams building complex digital projects.
 This must include **ONE** of the following:
 - Experience collaborating with teammates across different disciplines such as design, product, or engineering
-- Experience working on a digital project for complex organizations such as public sector institutions, private corporations or non-profits
+- Experience working on a digital project for complex organizations such as public sector institutions, private corporations, or non-profits
 - Experience working in highly-regulated domains or bureaucratic environments

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.